-- Pupils typically behave well at Chopwell Primary.
-In the playground, and in lessons, they share equipment sensibly, are polite and are sensitive to the needs of others. - Pupils know how to keep themselves safe.
+- Pupils typically behave well at Etwall Primary.
+In the playground and in lessons they share equipment sensibly, are polite and are sensitive to the needs of others. - Pupils know how to keep themselves safe.
 They are well informed about different types of bullying and internet safety and have a sensible attitude to taking risks.
-Pupils are confident that any bullying in school will be dealt with quickly. - Of the small number of parents who responded to the online questionnaire (Parent View) a small minority have concerns about behaviour in school.
-Inspectors' scrutiny of behaviour logs and other documents showed behaviour to be good and any incidents of challenging behaviour to be well managed by staff. - Attendance is broadly average and most pupils arrive at school on time.
-Pupils say they feel safe in school and parents agree that school is a safe place to be. - Staff manage pupils' behaviour very well.
+Pupils are confident that the rare incidence of bullying in school will be dealt with quickly. - From the parents who responded to the questionnaire (Parent View), a very small minority have concerns about behaviour in school.
+Inspectors' scrutiny of behaviour logs and other documents showed behaviour to be good and any incidents of challenging behaviour to be well managed by staff. - Attendance is above average and almost all pupils arrive at school on time.
+Pupils say they like coming to school.
+They also say they feel safe in school and parents agree that school is a safe place to be. - Staff manage pupils' behaviour very well.
 Pupils know the standards of behaviour that are expected in school and are keen to achieve rewards for good behaviour and extra effort.
-The 'Golden Leaves' that are given as house points are much prized. - Pupils are keen to take responsibility.
-During the inspection all pupils were involved in selecting house captains and the newly appointed 'buddies' who help younger pupils, wore their yellow baseball caps with pride.
+Points that are awarded go towards house totals and are much prized. - Pupils are keen to take responsibility and many examples were seen during the inspection.
+Pupils were observed acting as the newly appointed 'buddies' who help younger pupils, wearing their red baseball caps with pride.
+Also, monitors are very happy to help by serving salads to children at lunchtime.

-The leadership and management are good
+The leadership and management

+are good

-- The very able leadership of the headteacher is instrumental in accelerating pupils' progress and bringing about school improvement. - School self-evaluation is accurate and areas for development are quickly identified and acted upon.
-For example, strategies to improve progress in reading, although not fully embedded, are already having an impact on pupils' progress. - Detailed systems to monitor pupils' progress are used consistently across the school.
-These very effectively identify those who need extra help to achieve their potential. - Teachers' performance is well managed.
-Teaching is monitored closely and teachers receive good quality training and guidance to help them improve their skills. - The local authority provides light touch support for this good school.
-It has provided valuable expertise in developing teachers' skills and improving the teaching of reading. - All pupils have equal opportunities to succeed.
+■ The very able leadership of the headteacher is instrumental in accelerating pupils' progress and bringing about school improvement.
+Detailed systems to monitor pupils' progress are used consistently across the school.
+These very effectively inform leaders who need extra help to achieve their potential.

+- School self-evaluation is accurate and areas for development are quickly identified and acted upon.
+For example, strategies to improve progress in reading, although not fully embedded, are already having an impact on pupils' progress. - Teacher's performance is well managed.
+Teaching is monitored closely and rewards are linked to the progress made by pupils.
+Teachers receive good quality training and guidance to help them improve their skills.
+The training has led to an improvement in the quality of teaching.
+It has been well received by staff who feel more confident about tackling aspects of their performance that are highlighted for improvement. - The local authority provides light touch support for this good school.
+It has provided valuable expertise in improving teachers' skills in how early reading is taught.
+Teachers are successfully improving their approaches to how the sounds that letters make are taught. - All pupils have equal opportunities to succeed and the school tackles discrimination forcefully.
 This is evident in the good progress made by all groups of pupils including those in receipt of the pupil premium. - The school's arrangements for safeguarding pupils are firmly in place and fully meet statutory requirements. - The rich curriculum meets pupils' needs well.
-A clear focus on teaching English and mathematics combined with many creative and skills-based activities allows all pupils to succeed.
-A wide range of trips and visits, including those to France, Japan and China, add to pupils' enjoyment of learning.
-Their enthusiasm for doing 'Chinese Exercises' in the playground before school was evident and provided a lively start to the school day.
+A clear focus on teaching English and mathematics, combined with many creative and skills-based activities, allows all pupils to succeed.
+A wide range of trips, including to a Muslim faith centre in Derby and a residential stay in the Peak District, add to pupils' enjoyment of learning.
+Their enthusiasm for learning modern foreign languages was evident and provides good balance in the curriculum. - Pupils' spirituality is promoted well in assembly through opportunities for prayer and reflection.
+The school promotes well an appreciation of local and different global cultures.
+The good understanding of others from different ethnic backgrounds, and those holding different beliefs, promotes insights and tolerance.